Brooke Kamin Rapaport: Education

 Rapaport was born in Red Bank, New Jersey.
 She received a Bachelor of Arts, cum laude, from Amherst College and a Master of Arts in Art History from Rutgers University.
 Rapaport was a Helena Rubinstein Fellow in Museum Studies at the Whitney Museum of American Art Independent Study Program in New York City.
+She received an honorary degree, Doctor of Arts, from Amherst in 2022.